 We cat owners — particularly those with talkative cats — hear many vocalizations, but is a cat meow sound just a one-size-fits-all kitty word?
-Or do cats have a meow vocabulary of sorts, with different pitches, pronunciation and rhythms of the same basic sounds denoting different messages?
+Or do cats have a vocabulary of cat meow sounds, with different pitches, pronunciation and rhythms of the same basic sounds denoting different messages?
 It appears that felines do speak to us in varying cat meow sounds, says Marilyn Krieger, certified cat behavior consultant.
-And some breeds even have their own distinctive meow — like the Siamese, known for a voice that sounds like a baby crying.
+And some breeds even have their own distinctive meows — like the Siamese, known for a voice that sounds like a baby crying.

 “Generally speaking, meows and the different meows you hear are for people,” Marilyn says.
 “They are so capable of so many different types of vocalization.”

 If we respond to those cat meow sounds — like feeding him when he makes a certain vocal demand — then that sound becomes tailored to you, because it produces results, Krieger says.
 She has two Bengals named Olivia and Jinniyah, and a Savannah named Sudan — each of whom has unique sounds to communicate with Krieger.

 I have identified six different cat meow sounds, though, as people’s anecdotes have confirmed, many cats have highly individual noises that aren’t necessarily part of all cats’ vocabularies.
 It’s difficult to spell a sound with a made-up onomatopoeia, but I’ll do my best.

-Inspired by Tinsel’s sock obsession, this is a cat meow that sounds a bit like a muffled moan.
+Inspired by Tinsel’s sock obsession, this is one of those cat meow sounds that seems a bit like a muffled moan.
 Imagine a slightly faint “Owwwww, Mowwwww,” and you’ll get the idea.
 Many cats use this when they carry in their mouths plush mice, socks and anything else that feels like prey.
 I assume they’re celebrating their catch and showing it off to their humans.